williambdean/williambdean.github.io/README.md

 I enjoy working with geographical data.
 Most likely because it helps me forget about my [*Fernweh*](https://www.linguee.de/deutsch-englisch/search?source=auto&query=fernweh).
 I love to travel and figure out how the world works while talking to people in the process.

 I am currently interested in exploring different Bayesian models, specifically with the library `PyMC`.
-I find the software fun to use and very helpful for the problems I solve.
+I find the software fun to use and very helpful for the problems I like to solve.

 Some of my other favorite python software recently is:
 - `PyYAML`